alexander-schranz/markdown-based-api-testing/README.md

 ```
 ~~~

-Now we have the format how we want to write tests.
+Now we have the format how we want to write tests, now it come the part to implement it that we can use it.

 ## Creating a basic test case